samlist21/Dewey/README.md

 - [X] Get Sonar Sensor working -- Arduino code - Work on Sonar sensor (probably wiring)
 - [X] Wiring 5V supply to the breadboard and better wiring in general.
 - [X] Encoders wired to 5 V
 - [ ] Wire Encoders to Arduino.
-Wired to power but not arduino
+Wired to power, but not Arduino input
 - [ ] Incorporate encoders and perform testing
 - [X] Solder and wire up Cylon LED Strip
 - [X] Solder and wire up Googly eyes.